-Section 7.0 Workweek.
+Workweek.
 The regular workweek, Sunday through Saturday, shall mean five (5) consecutive workdays of eight (8) hours per day unless there is mutual agreement between the employee and the immediate supervisor to work a flex-time schedule (for example, four (4) ten (10) hour days of summer schedule).
 Employees may request flex-time schedules or schedule deviations which will be considered in conjunction with College needs.
 Approval of a flex-time schedule request by an employee shall not be unreasonably denied.
 Supervisors may adjust employee workweek schedules to accommodate College needs.
+The Employer shall not change an employee's schedule on a temporary basis to avoid the payment of compensatory time.
 The assignment of reasonable employee work schedules is a non-grievable matter.
 Overtime must be authorized in writing by the immediate supervisor before any work is performed.